peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. If only percentiles of data (such as the median or 50th percentile, the minimum or 0th percentile, or the maximum or 100th percentile) are available, the quantile function can be approximated via those percentiles.
 The Nth percentile corresponds to the quantile for `N/100.0`.
 Missing values for the quantile function can then be filled in by interpolation (such as spline fitting).
+Sampling using only percentiles this way is an underdetermined (ill-posed) problem, though.
 If the raw data points are available, see "[**Sampling from a Distribution of Data Points**](#Sampling_from_a_Distribution_of_Data_Points)" instead.
 > 2. Taking the `k`th smallest of `n` random variates distributed the same way is the same as taking the `k`th smallest of `n` _uniform_ random variates in the interval \[0, 1\) (also known as the `k`th _order statistic_; for example, `BetaDist(k, n+1-k)`) and finding its quantile (Devroye 2006\)[^84]; (Devroye 1986, p.
 30\)[^20].

 <a id=Rejection_Sampling_with_a_PDF_Like_Function></a>